-Part-time care is defined as less than 5 hours.
-Partial Day units are billed for part-time care.
-Full-time care is considered 5 or more hours, and one-day unit is billed.
-If care is over 10 hours, a day unit and partial day units are billed.
+Part-time care is defined as less than 6 hours.
+Hour units are billed for part-time care.
+Full-time care is considered 6 or more hours, and one-day unit is billed.
+If care is over 10 hours, a day unit and hour units are billed.

 d.
 Provide the date these current payment rates became effective (i.e., date of last update based on most recent MRS as reported in 4.2.1).

-July 1, 2023
+July 1, 2021 e.

-e.
 If applicable, identify the most populous area of the state (area serving highest number of children accessing CCDF) used to complete the responses above.